global lead advice & support service

 Achievements and Vision of GLASS

-As at September 2006, GLASS has two half-time staff and is otherwise entirely run by volunteers who handle over 5,000 enquiries per annum.
-Since June 1995, GLASS has answered nearly 50,000 queries from 80 countries and The LEAD Group’s website has been viewed by over one third of a million people from over 188 countries.
+As at March 2015, GLASS is entirely run by volunteers who handle over 5,000 enquiries per annum.
+To June 2013, GLASS has answered over 100,191 queries and as of December 2014 The LEAD Group’s website has been viewed by over 2,967,295 people from over 230 countries and territories.
 Australia is the biggest lead exporter in the world and this tiny little under-funded community group will strive to continue to provide the necessary information and support to all who need it to manage lead safely throughout the world.
 Please donate money, or time to help us to get grants or sponsorship and regulatory change so we have continued funding until lead poisoning is eliminated globally and the environment is protected from lead in all its uses by either bans or appropriate controls.

 The LEAD Group Inc. Fact Sheet Index